Class MapSubject

 • isEqualTo

-public final void isEqualTo(@Nullable Object other)
+public final void isEqualTo(@Nullable Object expected)

 Description copied from class: Subject